coveo/commerce-events-exercise/README.md

 - Install dependencies: `npm i`
 - Start the server: `npm start`

 The commerce site should load in a new browser tab.
-If so, you're ready!
+If it does, you're ready to go!